nodejs/node/doc/onboarding.md

         Techniques that provide improved performance today may be unnecessary in the future.
     * Be aware: Your opinion carries a lot of weight!
-    * Nits (requests for small changes that are not essential) are fine, but try to avoid stalling the pull request.
+    * Nits (requests for small changes that are not essential) are fine but try to avoid stalling the pull request.
       * Note that they are nits when you comment: `Nit: change foo() to bar().`
       * If they are stalling the pull request, fix them yourself on merge.